dgmora/menu/README.md

 # Menu

-This Rails app displays receipes stored in Contentful
+This Rails app displays receipes stored in Contentful.
+You can see a quick demo [here](https://drive.google.com/file/d/1z8dF0cLcHgFpBjEJnadNL6NR1hVN-I0O/view?usp=sharing)

 ## Running it